 A System That Makes it Possible

-Formally established by the State of Texas in 1999, the Texas Tech University System has emerged as one of the top public university systems in Texas and is a dynamic force in higher education.
-The TTU System consists of four component institutions and operates at multiple campuses and academic sites across the state and globe.
+The Texas Tech University System was formed in 1996 and formally established by the State of Texas three years later in 1999.
+Since its inception, the TTU System has emerged as one of the top public university systems in nation and is a dynamic force in higher education.
+Today, the TTU System consists of four component institutions and operates at multiple campuses and academic sites across the state and globe.

 - • Texas Tech University

 - • Texas Tech University Health Sciences Center

 - • Angelo State University

 - • Texas Tech University Health Sciences Center El Paso